Johnson Bademosi: Miami Dolphins

 On August 31, 2019, Bademosi, Julien Davenport, two-first round picks, and a second-round pick were traded to the Miami Dolphins in exchange for Laremy Tunsil, his teammate Kenny Stills, and a fourth-round pick.
 He was released on October 14.

 New Orleans Saints

 On October 23, 2019, Bademosi was signed by the New Orleans Saints.
 He was placed on injured reserve on December 16, 2019.

 On April 23, 2020, Bademosi was re-signed by the Saints.
-He was placed on the active/physically unable to perform list at the start of training camp on August 1, 2020.
-He was activated on August 14, 2020.
-He was placed on the injured reserve list on August 24, 2020.
+He was placed on the active/physically unable to perform list at the start of training camp on August 1.
+Bademosi was activated on August 14.
+He was placed on the injured reserve list on August 24.

 Personal life

 Bademosi received the Maurice "Maus" Collins Award for excellence and leadership on and off the football field while at Gonzaga College High School.
 He was a history major while attending Stanford.
-Son of immigrants, he is of Nigerian descent.
+The son of immigrants, he is of Nigerian descent.